bengdraper/flask_api_project/README.md

    pip install -r requirements.txt
    ```
 2. Set environment variables as needed (see `instance/` or `.env.example`).
-   - You may need to customize database connection strings and Flask settings.
 3. Start a local PostgreSQL database (see `docker-compose.yml` for settings, or use your own).
 4. Run the Flask app:
    ```bash